 We have truly entered the age of sneakers and skirts and women are getting cozy in their rightful places in this male-dominated industry.
 Women are changing the streetwear arena one step at a time and formulating their own spot in the industry.
-For years, the streetwear industry has been dominated by male fashion professionals and against the inclusion of women.
-And people are starting to notice.
-Designer, Heron Preston, has even stated that “streetwear has always ignored the voice of females”.
+For years, the streetwear industry has been dominated by male fashion professionals and even dubbed it as the “boy’s club”, shunning the idea of including women.
+Other figureheads in the industry are beginning to notice and speak up about this topic.
+Designer Heron Preston has even stated that “streetwear has always ignored the voice of females”.
 Well, women are making their voices heard now and solidifying their place in streetwear in more areas than just style.

 Female Sneaker Collaborations

-In December, Aleali May released her “Court Lux” sneaker pack collaboration with the Nike Jordan shoe brand, which sold out everywhere in a few hours following the release.
+In December, Aleali May released her “Court Lux” sneaker pack collaboration with the Nike Jordan shoe brand, which sold out everywhere within a few hours following the release.
 Just last week, May released her Air Jordan 6 Millenial Pink sneakers which also sold out the same day.
 These were Aleali’s second and third collaborations with Nike’s Jordan brand and Aleali is the second women ever to do a collab with Jordan after Vashtie.
-Also, Lebron James’ HFR x Lebron 16 was his first women’s basketball shoe collab with Nike and Harlem’s Fashion Row released last year in September, but more importantly it was designed by three talented Black women: Undra Celeste, Kimberly Goldson, and Fe Noel.
+Also, Lebron James’ HFR x Lebron 16 was his first women’s basketball shoe collab with Nike and Harlem’s Fashion Row released last year in September.
+More importantly, the sneaker was designed by three talented Black women: Undra Celeste, Kimberly Goldson, and Fe Noel.
 Serena Williams even joined in on the women’s sneaker fun by teaming up with Virgil Abloh and Nike for the “Queen” collection featuring 10 classic Off White x Nike shoes.
 Let’s not forget that Kylie Jenner finally joined her family on the Adidas team as their newest brand ambassador and released the Falcon shoe, which was a huge success as it sold out as well.